KPInc425/dopewarzclone/README.md

+# DopeWarzReborn

-DopeWarz Clone coded in HTML, CSS, and JS.
+DopeWarz Clone coded in HTML, CSS, and JS

 Used as an educational project to practice outside of my current curriculeum.